rrainn/HeapStash/README.md

 This method returns a promise that will resolve when the item has been removed from the cache.

+### cache.clear([settings])

+This method allows you to clear all the items from the cache.
+The settings parameter is an optional object that you can pass in with a `internalCacheOnly` property that if set to true, won't call the clear method on the plugins.

+This method returns a promise that will resolve when the items have been cleared from the cache.

 ### cache.fetch(id, retrieveFunction)

 This method allows you to get an item from the cache then fall back to a retrieveFunction if the item is not in the cache.
 If you call `cache.fetch` multiple times before the `retrieveFunction` has completed, it will only call the `retrieveFunction` once, and resolve all the promises after that one `retrieveFunction` has completed.